 - Attend Office of Residence Life staff meetings and other meetings as assigned.

-- Supports university wide programs, such as Widener Days, Accepted Students Days, New Student Registration and Orientation.
+- Supports summer programs such as New Student Registration and Orientation.

 D. PROFESSIONAL DEVELOPMENT

 - Maintain current working knowledge in the field of student personnel and/or higher education administration.
-It is the expectation of the Office of Residence Life that the Area Coordinator will grow professionally and develop contacts beyond the office at Widener University.
+It is the expectation of the Office of Residence Life that the Area Coordinator will grow professionally and develop contacts beyond the residential program at Widener University.
 Suggested participatory involvements include:

 - Works with other campus professionals on matters concerning student development.

-- Involvement/exposure to other Student Affairs and Student Life programs on campus are strongly encouraged.
+- Involvement/exposure to other Student Affairs and Student Engagement programs on campus are strongly encouraged.

 - Conducts and submits evaluations of staff.